Arnaud-Desportes/test-tech-arnaud-desportes-iconosquare/README.md

 ## Getting Started

-In the project directory, you can run:
+After installing all the dependencies, In the project directory, you can run:

 ### `npm start`